Educational resource about Bluetooth technology and wireless connectivity

 Key Concepts

-Bluetooth 6.0: Latest features and improvements for Wireless Certification
+LE Audio: Latest features and improvements for Wireless Certification

-remote control: How Bluetooth enables this application in Wireless Certification
+health monitoring: How Bluetooth enables this application in Wireless Certification

 Common challenges: Understanding audio lag and practical solutions

-How Bluetooth Protocol Analysis Works with headphones
+How Bluetooth Protocol Analysis Works with keyboards

 Bluetooth Versions